ohata-toast/RDS/en/db-instance.md

 You can temporarily stop the high availability feature in situations where temporary interruption of connectivity or high load is expected.
 If the high availability feature is paused, it does not detect failures, and therefore does not fail.
 Even if a task that requires a restart while the high availability feature is paused do not resume the paused high availability feature.
 Data replication occurs normal when high availability is paused, but we do not recommend that you pause for a long time as no failures are to be detected.

+### Promote Candidate Master

+Just like a read replica, a candidate master can be promoted to master by breaking the replication relationship with the master.
+After disabling high availability and changing to a read replica, proceed with the same actions as promoting a read replica.
+If there is a replication delay between the candidate master you are promoting and the master, it will not be promoted until the delay is eliminated.

+### Force Promote Candidate Master

+Force promote to the current point-in-time data of the candidate master, regardless of the master status.

 ## MySQL Procedure